xaksis/vue-good-table/README.md

 **Note:**
 * The original row object can be accessed via `props.row`
 * The currently displayed table row index can be accessed via `props.index` .
 * The original row index can be accessed via `props.row.originalIndex`.
-You can then access the original row object by using `row[props.row.originalIndex]`.
+You can then access the original row object by using `rows[props.row.originalIndex]`.
 * The column object can be accessed via `props.column`
 * You can access the formatted row data (for example - formatted date) via `props.formattedRow`